bids-standard/BEP028_BIDSprov/bep028spec.md

 Provenance can be captured using different mechanisms, but independent of encoding, always reflects transformations by either humans or software.
 The interpretability of provenance records requires a consistent vocabulary for provenance as well as an expectation for a consistent terminology for the objects being encoded.

-Note that some level of provenance is already encoded in BIDS (cf. the [`GeneratedBy`](https://bids-specification.readthedocs.io/en/stable/glossary.html#generatedby-metadata) of the `dataset_description.json` file that contains the provenance metadata for the dataset).
-This BEP avoids duplicating information already available in sidecar JSONs.
+> [!NOTE] Some level of provenance is already encoded in BIDS : the [`GeneratedBy`](https://bids-specification.readthedocs.io/en/stable/glossary.html#generatedby-metadata) field of the `dataset_description.json` file can contain the provenance metadata for a dataset.
+This BEP avoids duplicating information already available in JSON files.

 ## 1.3 Principles for encoding provenance In BIDS {#1-3-principles-for-encoding-provenance-in-bids}